DEMAT Shared Services Team

 As a School Effectiveness Officer, Emily is committed to school improvement, supporting schools to ensure all our children are given the opportunity, drive and resilience to reach for their dreams.

 Karen Tozer - School Effectiveness Officer (Maths)

-When asked to write her core purpose into one sentence, this is what Karen wrote.
-Her vision is clear – every child should be given every opportunity to learn, understand and enjoy maths both within and outside of the classroom.
+When asked to write her core purpose in one sentence, this is what Karen wrote.
+Her vision is clear – every child should be given every opportunity to learn, understand and enjoy maths, both within and outside of the classroom.

 Karen took up teaching as a second career following work in both local and national government departments.
 She quickly took on the role of maths subject lead in a large primary school, overseeing the implementation of the new curriculum and guiding all staff on how to teach to mastery.
 She has taught across both Key Stages, but considers herself more of an Upper Key Stage 2 specialist.
 In 2016, Karen was approached by the University of Bedfordshire and asked to lecture on the Applied Education Studies course in maths – teaching adults how to teach maths to children!

 Karen joined DEMAT as School Improvement Officer in maths in September 2017 to fulfil her ambition for every child to enjoy and achieve in maths.